Mamluk: Ottomans and the end of the Mamluk Sultanate

 The Ottoman Sultan Bayezid II was engaged in warfare in southern Europe when a new era of hostility with Egypt began in 1501.
 It arose out of the relations with the Safavid dynasty in Persia.
 Shah Ismail I sent an embassy to the Republic of Venice via Syria, inviting Venice to ally with Persia and recover its territory taken by the Ottomans.
 Mameluk Egyptian sultan Al-Ghawri was charged by Selim I with giving the Persian envoys passage through Syria on their way to Venice and harboring refugees.
 To appease him, Al-Ghawri placed in confinement the Venetian merchants then in Syria and Egypt, but after a year released them.

 After the Battle of Chaldiran in 1514, Selim attacked the bey of Dulkadirids, as Egypt's vassal had stood aloof, and sent his head to Al-Ghawri.
 Now secure against Persia, in 1516 he formed a great army for the conquest of Egypt, but gave out that he intended further attacks on Persia.

-In 1515, Selim began the war which led to the conquest of Egypt and its dependencies.
+In 1515, Selim began the war, which led to the conquest of Egypt and its dependencies.
 Mamluk cavalry proved no match for the Ottoman artillery and Janissary infantry.
 On 24 August 1516, at the Battle of Marj Dabiq, Sultan Al-Ghawri was killed.
-Syria passed into Turkish possession, an event welcomed in many places as it was seen as deliverance from the Mameluks.
+Syria passed into Turkish possession, an event welcomed in many places as it was seen as deliverance from the Mamluks.

 The Mamluk Sultanate survived in Egypt until 1517, when Selim captured Cairo on 20 January.
-Although not in the same form as under the Sultanate, the Ottoman Empire retained the Mamluks as an Egyptian ruling class and the Mamluks and the Burji family succeeded in regaining much of their influence, but as vassals of the Ottomans.
+Although not in the same form as under the Sultanate, the Ottoman Empire retained the Mamluks as an Egyptian ruling class, and the Mamluks and the Burji family succeeded in regaining much of their influence, but as vassals of the Ottomans.